jsa-aerial/aerobio/README.md

 * Plots and charts for all analyses

 All output is placed in configurable output locations according canonical and consistent naming conventions.
-Further, all data is also directly accessible via supplied web interfaces.
+Further, all data is directly accessible via supplied web interfaces.